 (a) Leave to File.
 The court ordinarily will deny leave to file an amicus brief when, by reason of a relationship between a judge assigned to hear the proceeding and the amicus curiae or its counsel, the filing of the brief might cause the recusal of the judge.

 (b) Disclosure.
-The required disclosure statement under FRAP 29(c)(5) must appear in the first footnote on the first page of the brief.
+The required disclosure statement under FRAP 29(a)(4)(E) must appear in the first footnote on the first page of the brief.

 (c) Amicus Brief Length Limitation.
-An amicus brief filed under FRAP 29(a) is acceptable if it is no more than one-half the maximum length authorized by these local rules.
+An amicus brief filed under FRAP 29(a) is acceptable if it is no more than one-half the maximum length authorized by these local rules for a party's principal brief.